LetsCodeWithMDIsrar/future-date-range-calendar/README.md

 | `onDateSelect`                   | `({ startDate, endDate }) => void` | Callback with selected date range                    | `undefined`           |

-## 🧪 Example App

-A fully working example is available in the `example/` directory.

 ## 🎨 Customization